nicoll-douglas/home-server/README.md

 ### What I Use My Server For

-I'm mostly using my server to self-host my own services via the Web/HTTP.
+I'm mostly using my server to self-host my own services via the web.
 The main ones being:

 - My website
 - Vaultwarden - My password manager
-- Gitea - For local CI/CD and Git repo ownership
+- Gitea - For local CI/CD
 - Syncthing - For file backups
-- File Browser - For network-based and remote file access
+- File Browser - For GUI-based file access

-It's also a good opportunity to work with Linux, networking, and other computer nerd stuff.

 ## Setup